 To demonstrate your learning and understanding of the topics covered in this program, you’ll complete either a 75-hour practicum or major research paper, both of which are developed with the guidance of your instructor and involve regular progress check-ins.

-Your practicum begins with a project proposal, developed between you, your workplace supervisor and your instructor, and in addition to maintaining a journal to document your experience, you’ll be required to schedule and plan all parts of your project.
-The research paper requires a literature review and appropriate research, progress reports and a draft for instructor approval prior to submitting your completed work.
+Your practicum begins with a project proposal, developed between you, your workplace supervisor, and your instructor.
+In addition to maintaining a journal to document your experience, you’ll be required to schedule and plan all parts of your project.
+The research paper requires a literature review and appropriate research, progress reports, and a draft for instructor approval prior to submitting your completed work.

 View the courses and electives that make up the Bachelor of Arts in Environmental Practice.